This section will cover how you'll do that with your troop.

 No volunteer, man or woman, may sexually harass another volunteer, employee, or Girl Scout member of the same or opposite sex, and may not advocate, solicit, or promote a particular personal lifestyle or sexual orientation.

-Any volunteer who believes she/he has been the subject of sexual harassment should report the incident(s) to either her/his Member Support staff or GSSEM's Chief Executive Officer.
+Any volunteer who believes she/he has been the subject of sexual harassment should report the incident(s) to either her/his Member Support staff and/or Chief Executive Officer.

 Retaliation against anyone who has reported an allegation of sexual harassment is expressly prohibited and, if it occurs, will be grounds for disciplinary action up to and including release.

-At GSSEM, staff and volunteers have a particular responsibility to girl and adult members.
-Therefore, if a volunteer witnesses behavior or relationships that could be potentially detrimental or developmentally inappropriate, volunteers are required to report immediately the behavior/relationship to Member Support staff or GSSEM's Chief Executive Officer.
+At Girl Scouts of Southeastern Michigan, staff and volunteers have a particular responsibility to girl and adult members.
+Therefore, if a volunteer witnesses behavior or relationships that could be potentially detrimental or developmentally inappropriate, volunteers are required to report immediately the behavior /relationship to Member Support staff or the GSSEM Chief Executive Officer.

 As you know, the Michigan Child Protection Law contains provisions requiring the confidentiality of information "in reports and records made as provided" in the Act.

-Further, the Child Protection Law requires that the "identity of a reporting person is confidential and subject to disclosure only with the consent of that person or by judicial process."
-To the extent that you might make any disclosure that identifies the person reporting the alleged abuse, you not only place the complainant's child in danger, but you also place the reporting person in danger of retaliation.
+Further, the Child Protection Law requires that the "identity of a reporting person is confidential subject to disclosure only with the consent of that person or by judicial process."
+To the extent that you might make any disclosure which identifies the person reporting the alleged abuse, you not only place the complainant child in danger, but you also place the reporting person in danger of retaliation.

 Violation of this confidentiality requirement is a misdemeanor punishable by imprisonment for not more than 93 days or a fine of not more than $100.00 or both.
 Additionally, a person breaching the confidentiality requirement is subject to civil liability for damages proximately caused by the dissemination.

-Michigan Department of Health and Human Services staff and law enforcement officers are required by law to preserve the confidentiality of the citizen reporter, so citizens can make anonymous reports.
-Contact Central Intake at 1-855-444-3911 to report abuse and neglect at any time 24 hours per day.
+The Michigan Department of Health and Human Services staff and law enforcement officers are required by law to preserve the confidentiality of the citizen reporter, so citizens can make anonymous reports.
+Contact Central Intake at 855-444-3911 to report abuse and neglect at any time, 24 hours per day.
 Volunteers who suspect child abuse or neglect but are not comfortable or are unsure about reporting it should contact GSSEM Member Support staff.
-Department of Health and Human Services staff are trained in evaluating such situations and your report will not necessarily result in immediate action, but may often result in services being provided to keep the family intact.
+Staff from the Department of Health and Human Services are trained in evaluating such situations and your report will not necessarily result in immediate action but may often result in services being provided to keep the family intact.

-Volunteers and adults may not purchase, consume, possess, or be under the influence of alcohol, illegal drugs/substances, prescription drugs, or over-the-counter medications that impair performance or judgment while participating in sanctioned Girl Scout activities in the presence of Girl Scout members; while conducting Girl Scout business; or in Girl Scout-branded clothing.
-Alcohol or any substance that may impair one's judgment must never be used by volunteers, adult members, or any other adult in the presence of a youth member, or immediately before a Girl Scout activity with your troop.
+Volunteers and adults may not purchase, consume, possess or be under the influence of alcohol, illegal drugs/substances, prescription drugs, or over-the-counter medications which impair performance or judgment while participating in Girl Scout sanctioned activities, in the presence of Girl Scout members, while conducting Girl Scout business, or in Girl Scout branded clothing.
+Alcohol or any substance which may impair one's judgment must never be used by volunteers, adult members, or any other adult in the presence of a youth member, or immediately prior to a Girl Scout activity with your troop.

 All council-approved activities that involve weapons must follow the appropriate section of Safety Activity Checkpoints for that activity.